List of Jo Stafford compilation albums (2000–2009): Memories Are Made of These

+Sincerely Yours

-Sincerely YoursSincerely Yours is a 2006 compilation album of songs recorded by American singer Jo Stafford.
+Sincerely Yours is a 2006 compilation album of songs recorded by American singer Jo Stafford.
 It was released on May 9, 2006 on the Sepia label.

 The "Hollywood House Party" included on the album was a special release of Columbia Records in 1955.
 It was recorded at a party Stafford and husband Paul Weston gave at their home.
 Columbia had produced several new phonographs in 1955; part of their sales promotion for them was to give buyers of units valued at $100 or more the Columbia House Party album, which was not available any other way.
 One side of the album featured the party with celebrities at the Weston's California home, while the other featured Mitch Miller's New York City party.
 Those who attended the Weston's Hollywood house party and are heard on this album include Liberace, Dave Brubeck, and Frankie Laine.

+Vintage Years

-Vintage YearsVintage Years is a 2006 compilation album of songs recorded by American singer Jo Stafford.
+Vintage Years is a 2006 compilation album of songs recorded by American singer Jo Stafford.
 The album was released under the Red X label on June 22, 2006.